ivuorinen/starred/README.md

 - [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins
 - [AstroNvim/astrocommunity](https://github.com/AstroNvim/astrocommunity) - A community repository of common plugin specifications
+- [JoosepAlviste/nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) - Neovim treesitter plugin for setting the commentstring based on the cursor location in a file.
 - [LudoPinelli/comment-box.nvim](https://github.com/LudoPinelli/comment-box.nvim) - :sparkles: Clarify and beautify your comments and plain text files using boxes and lines.
 - [MeanderingProgrammer/render-markdown.nvim](https://github.com/MeanderingProgrammer/render-markdown.nvim) - Plugin to improve viewing Markdown files in Neovim
 - [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon) -